Identity-Stick/identity-stick-extension/definition.md

 | 2    | data       |

-The different options are listed below
+The different options are listed below.
 | option | definition                      |
 |--------|---------------------------------|
 | 1      | the option field can be ignored |